High-Tech 'RoboGlove' Saves Major League Hands

 "The additional weight of the glove that I thought would be a concern was irrelevant.
 You feel the sting, but there are no broken bones," Smith said.
 "You can continue to play."

 Once Kasarjian had gone through 13 generations of prototypes, he was satisfied he had a product to present to Major League Baseball.
 He got approval from top official Bob Watson, a former power hitter himself, in just 72 hours.

-"Major League Baseball says that each team lost an average of 200 man-days on the disabled list each year," Kasarjian says.
+"Major League Baseball says that each team lost an average of 200 man-days on the disabled list each year," Kasarjian said.
 "This glove had the ability to save teams millions of dollars."

-"They're interested in our elbow and shin protection, too," he says.
+"They're interested in our elbow and shin protection, too," he said.